Sakshi281205/Sing-with-Streamlit-Taylor-Swift/README.md

 ## 🎵 About the Creator

-This project was created by a Swiftie who loves Python and wants to share the joy of singing along with Taylor Swift's music.
-The goal is to create an immersive, beautiful experience that celebrates Taylor's artistry and connects Swifties worldwide.
+This project was created by a Swiftie who loves Python, web design, and wants to share the joy of Taylor Swift's music through an immersive, interactive experience.
+The goal is to create a beautiful, engaging platform that celebrates Taylor's artistry, connects Swifties worldwide, and provides a unique way to experience her lyrics and music.

+## 🌟 Featured by Genius API

+This application is proudly powered by the Genius API, providing accurate, real-time lyrics and song information to enhance the Swiftie experience.

 ---

-**Made with ❤️ for Swifties everywhere! 🐍🎵**
+*Built with ❤️ for Swifties worldwide | Powered by Streamlit & Genius API*

-*"I'm the one who makes the jokes, but I'm the one who laughs the loudest"* - Taylor Swift